mjrgh/pico-sdk-2.1.0/Snapshot-Creation-Notes.md

-are distributed in source-code form, so you can't just download a SETUP program for most of them; you have to download the source and then build it yourself, which is often difficult on Windows because the build processes depend on a bunch of Linus-specific tools.
+are distributed in source-code form, so you can't just download a SETUP program for most of them; you have to download the source and then build it yourself, which is often difficult on Windows because the build processes depend on a bunch of Linux-specific tools.
 It becomes a bottomless cascade of tracking down dependencies for the dependencies.
 The magic of the automated 1.5.1 installer was that it included all of the required